dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 Access control lists (ACLs) enforce security (and other) policy as directed by whatever cloud orchestrator is in use.
-There are other components in the {{site.prodname}} architecture, but they are irrelevant to the interconnect network fabric discussion.
+There are other components in the {{site.tseeprodname}} architecture, but they are irrelevant to the interconnect network fabric discussion.

 ### Overview of current common IP scale-out fabric architectures